Control Pneumatic Soft Bending Actuator with Feedforward Hysteresis Compensation by Pneumatic Physical Reservoir Computing: Introduction

 Their flexible materials offer soft robots benefits like user-friendliness but also bring them significant control challenges \cite{nakajima2015information}, particularly when precision and rapid response are required.
 One of the problems is hysteresis, which is a time-dependent nonlinearity caused by the Coulomb friction between mechanical components and the viscoelasticity of the soft materials \cite{chou1996measurement}.
-Hysteresis causes nonlinear loops with dead zones in the actuator's input-to-output relationship \cite{shen2023trajectory}, leading to difficulties in precisely controlling their motions.
+Hysteresis causes nonlinear loops with dead zones in soft actuators' input-to-output relationships \cite{shen2023trajectory}, leading to difficulties in precisely controlling their motions.

 As a result, one popular method to control soft actuators is integrating a feedforward hysteresis compensation model into a feedback control loop \cite{xie2018hysteresis, jiang2022intelligent}.
-The feedforward hysteresis compensation models are often built by the combination of a group of mathematical play-operators \cite{xie2018hysteresis} or Recurrent Neural Networks (RNNs) \cite{jiang2022intelligent}.
+The feedforward hysteresis compensation models are often built by the combination of a group of mathematical play-operators \cite{xie2018hysteresis} or using Recurrent Neural Networks (RNNs) \cite{jiang2022intelligent}.
 RNN-based modelings can capture complex time-dependent dynamics and feature easy implementation.
-However, neural networks typically have poor interpretability and demand ample data for training.
+However, neural networks typically have poor interpretability and require a large amount of data for training.
 Meanwhile, their gradient-based training approaches can be computationally expensive.
 Compared with RNNs, hysteresis models based on mathematical play-operators possess better transparency and reasonable physical interpretability \cite{wang2020new}.
-Nonetheless, their development often depends on complex and time-consuming optimization methods, such as genetic algorithms (GA) and particle swarm optimization (PSO) \cite{hassani2014survey}.
+Nonetheless, their development usually depends on complex and time-consuming optimization techniques, such as genetic algorithms (GA) and particle swarm optimization (PSO) \cite{hassani2014survey}.